airacommunity/AIRA-User-Guide/F.3.12. MailChimp Activity.md

 -   Navigate to the Mailchimp app in the AIRA app section and select "Create a Campaign" app.
 -   Drag and drop the app into the AIRA workflow designer and connect it to the desired location.
 -   Double-click on the app to access its settings.
 -   Select the required connection to access Mailchimp.
+If Connection is not available click on add button to create a new connection.
+To know more about connections visit AIRA [Connections](https://github.com/airacommunity/AIRA-User-Guide/blob/main/H.%20Connections.md).
 -   Enter the campaign title, which can be a static text or dynamically populated using variables.
 -   Choose the audience (list ID) to which the campaign will be sent, available in the connection.
 -   Enter the subject line of the email campaign, using variables if needed.